 7. Bring down the next term and repeat.

-If the terms are not lined up by degree, the subtraction step becomes much easier to get wrong.
+If the terms are not lined up by degree, the subtraction step is far easier to get wrong.

 2x35x2+5x6x2.\frac{2x^3 - 5x^2 + 5x - 6}{x - 2}.

-The goal in each round is to cancel the current leading term.
+The goal each round is to cancel the current leading term.

 2x3x=2x2.\frac{2x^3}{x} = 2x^2.

-So the first term of the quotient is 2x22x^2.
+So the first quotient term is 2x22x^2.
+Multiply by the divisor:

 2x2(x2)=2x34x2.2x^2(x - 2) = 2x^3 - 4x^2.